Devon-White/SWML-python/README.md

 # SWML Python SDK

-The SWML Python SDK allows you to generate SWML (Sample Widget Markup Language) in Python.
+The SWML Python SDK allows you to generate SWML (SignalWire Markup Language) in Python.
 SWML is a markup language used to control phone call behavior.
 This SDK provides classes for each SWML instruction and a convenient way to build sections and responses.

 ## Installation